 John’s story is not that uncommon.
 Divorce is often treated this way in the church.
 Don’t get me wrong, I’m not trying to make light of divorce.
 But is it really unforgivable?
 In John’s case, he had biblical grounds to divorce, yet many in the church still condemned him as damaged goods.

 And what about the person who didn’t have biblical grounds?
 I have another friend who was divorced long before he became a Christian.
 Once saved, many in the church made him feel like less of a Christian because of his past.
+They even condemned his current marriage as a sin.
 Should he be allowed to repent and move forward?
 Or should he forever be the “man who was divorced”?

 Is divorce the unpardonable sin?

 God’s hates divorce, just like He hates all sin.
 But that doesn’t mean we can’t be forgiven if we repent and change our ways.
 God’s grace covers all sin – even divorce.